 This full-time course is open to international applicants only.

 If you are an UK/EU national, this programme is also offered as a flexible pathway providing state of the art learning opportunities to practitioners looking to enhance their skills in Tier 2 treatments.
-Single modules may be taken for Continuous Professional Development or credits can be built towards a Postgraduate Certificate, Diploma or Masters Degree in Advanced General Dental Practice.
 Please contact the School of Dentistry Admissions team to discuss this in more detail.

 This unique course will advance your skills and clinical development in general dental practice providing core skills in oral health, patient challenges and dealing with complex dental cases.
 The course has a heavily clinically-based nature and is the only course in the UK that provides an integrated postgraduate clinical education.

 The course has been designed in close collaboration with General Dental Practitioners (GDPs) to provide flexible, tailored support and will equip you with advanced knowledge and skills to provide more complex care for patients.

 Aimed at experienced dental surgeons seeking personal, professional and clinical progression the course will develop your problem solving skills within a patient-focused clinical setting.Back to top

 Using specially designed Case-Based Learning, you'll be able to relate your learning to a simulated clinical case, thereby embedding your newfound knowledge in a meaningful and useful way.

 - Content across all General Dental Practice disciplines

 - Innovative Case-Based Learning materials

 - World-leading virtual experience in our clinical rehearsal suite